 In a similar vein is the ability to Forecast the value of your Opportunities.
 This is less a reflection of where the negotiations are at and more a way for your sales team to give you their gut impression of how their Opportunities are going.

 From a management point of view, it’s an excellent way to get an idea of your new revenue for the coming weeks and months.

-This is one of those option feature that is either absolutely necessary or not used all…which is why you can switch it on or off your Opportunity module depending on how your sales process works.
+This is one of those option feature that is either absolutely necessary or not used all…which is why you can switch it on or off your Opportunity module (and customise it) depending on how your sales process works.